syntithenai/react-express-oauth-login-system/README.md

 This package provides an easy way to add user registration and login to a React web application.

-Add the routes to your express application and use the LoginSystem component in your client.
+This package is an example application, that shows how to use the two related packages
+- express-oauth-login-system-routes  in an express server
+- react-express-oauth-login-system-components    in a react application

 It integrates a complete oauth2 server implementation and uses that for local authentication and token generation so passwords are never given to the web clients.

 The delegated authentication provided by the oauth2 server is useful to allow third party web sites granular access to your application data.
 For example, a public facing oauth server is required when developing apps for Google Home or Amazon Alexa that require user identification and account linking.

 It also integrates passport.js to enable login using Google, Twitter, Facebook and Github.
 Passport includes solutions for many more authentication providers.

-In the box
+Features
 - React components to implement a login and registration system.
 - Express routes to support login, registration, password recovery, oauth authorization and oauth login from various providers using passport.js
 - Express routes to implement an oauth2 server using the oauth library and the mongodb
 - Example web application.

-Features
 - Configurable CSRF checks for appropriates routes while leaving oauth routes and passport callback routes exposed.
 - JWT tokens to allow query free distributed authentication
 - Helper functions to create an axios client that supports csrf and authentication without extra effort.